Nanoscience, physics and chemistry of advanced materials

 Many students carry out their final year project abroad, mainly in Belgium, France, Germany, Australia, Canada or the USA.
 This allows students to develop their practical skills in materials science and to learn about different countries and cultures.

 This degree will provide you with a flexible qualification for employment in cutting-edge high-technology industries, such as the semiconductor, polymer and optical industries.
-There are also opportunities to carry out postgraduate study in advanced materials, a key research area in Trinity College itself.
+There are also opportunities to carry out postgraduate study in advanced materials, a key research area in Trinity itself.

 Did you know?

 - Many graduates from this course go on to do research in the CRANN research centre for nanoscale materials.
 It is housed in the new Naughton Institute in Trinity and has state of the art facilities for research into the nanoworld.
 CRANN was pioneered by the Schools of Physics and Chemistry in Trinity.